opensouthcode/moraga/CONTRIBUTING.md

 1. Fork the repository and make a pull-request with your changes
     1. Make sure that the test suite passes and that you comply to our code style
     1. Please increase code coverage with your pull request
-1. One of the OSEM maintainers will review your pull-request
+1. One of the Moraga maintainers will review your pull-request
     1. If you are already a contributor and you get a positive review, you can merge your pull-request yourself
     1. If you are not already a contributor, one of the existing contributors will merge your pull-request